 You can search the Shark Database for shark species and names, their degree of endangerment and their range (distribution).
 The database also controls the interactive path through shark orders.
 The classification - i.e. the biological separation of sharks into orders, families, genera and species - follows a system established by Dr. Leonard J. V. Compagno, the Red List of the IUCN and the FishBase.

-The Shark Database contains comprehensive information on more than 160 of the more than 500 known shark species.
+The Shark Database contains comprehensive descriptions of 160 of the approx 548 known shark species.

 The database includes a total of 1008 entries on the distribution of individual shark species.

-The database includes information on the degree of endangerment of 540 shark species.
+The database includes information on the degree of endangerment of 548 shark species.
 The information stems from the Red List of the IUCN.
-Status: December, 2020.

 The database includes 20 distribution maps from sharks (work currently in progress).